Chris-Error-404/ELIBRARY/README.md

 # ELIBRARY
-A sleek and user-friendly website for selling online courses,
+A sleek and user-friendly website for selling online courses.